Brook & Cano Firm Partners

 After working in the big four for many years he joined the financial services industry in Southern California, specializing in wealth planning in the international private banking divisions.
 He was a Senior Vice President in Bank of America and in UBS, where he focused on wealth planning for high net worth clients and in integrating strategies to preserve and transfer the family wealth of entrepreneurs.

-Mr. Brooks has over 19 years of international tax and legal experience, has been a frequent speaker on Mexican and international tax topics and is fluent in Spanish and English.
+Mr. Brook has over 19 years of international tax and legal experience, has been a frequent speaker on Mexican and international tax topics and is fluent in Spanish and English.